aaronmjones/boxed-in-solver/README.md

 ## Running the solver

-To run the solver on Boxed In 1, Level 1 data, execute the following from the **boxed-in-solver** directory:
+To run the solver on Boxed In 1, Level 1 data, execute the following from the **boxed-in-solver/build** directory:

 ```
-bin/solve data/levels/1/01.txt
+./solve -l level-data/1/01.txt
 ```
 The level and some statistics will be written to stderr.
 If the search was successful, the solution will be written to stdout.
 The solution is a string of {U,D,L,R} characters.